Virus protection adds new wrinkle to Southwest heat relief

 In metro Las Vegas, where an excessive heat warning is in effect until Friday evening, four heat relief stations were open.

-Nevada’s Clark County said precautionary protocols like screening, social distancing and mask wearing were in effect at the sites in Las Vegas, Henderson and Mesquite, Nevada.
+Nevada’s Clark County said precautionary protocols like screening, social distancing and mask wearing were in effect at the sites in Las Vegas, the Las Vegas suburb of Henderson and the Nevada city of Mesquite at the stateline with Arizona.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.